astrolovesdata/Projects/normalization-project/README.md

 ## Step 0: UNF (Unnormalized Form)

-This data is in Unnormalized Form (UNF).
+This data is in **Unnormalized Form (UNF)**.

-### Problems:
+### Problems

-- Multiple values in one column (repeating groups)
+- Multiple values in one column → repeating groups
-- Fields are not atomic
+- Fields are not atomic → atomic values violation
-- Customer data is repeated (redundancy)
+- Customer data is repeated → redundancy
 - Difficult to query and maintain

 ---